MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/distributed-availability-groups.md

 * We recommend asynchronous data movement, because this approach would be for disaster-recovery purposes.
 * If you configure synchronous data movement between the primary replica and at least one secondary replica of the second availability group, and you configure synchronous movement on the distributed availability group, a distributed availability group will wait until all synchronous copies acknowledge that they have the data.

-### Migration that uses a distributed availability group
+### Migrate by using a distributed availability group

 Because distributed availability groups support two completely different availability group configurations, they enable not only easier disaster-recovery and multi-site scenarios, but also migration scenarios.
 Whether you are migrating to new hardware or virtual machines (on-premises or IaaS in the public cloud), configuring a distributed availability group allows a migration to occur where, in the past, you might have used backup, copy, and restore, or log shipping.